Mills in Alto Aragón - harinero, aceitero, central eléctrica

 The dam (4) is built of nice and regularly shaped stones.
 The channel starts at the left bank side of the dam and is carefully maintained, because it's used to water the fields.
 Irrigation is limited to when the Barranco de Pinares holds water, though.
 Because lots of mud and stone are captured behind the wall, the capacity of the pond (embalse) is reduced to almost nothing.

 Tracing the channel back to the mill you'll eventually arrive at the pond which isn't very deep currently.
 I think that the pond may always have been rather shallow, but this was compensated by the size.
-It's now invaded by reed-grass and cat's tail.
+It is now invaded by reed-grass and cat's tail.
 Work your way to the other side and reach the dam which is built on a promontory.
 Try to locate the mill and peer down.
 You are standing on top of the pressure pit.

 (6) The canal.